Infineon/mtb-example-btsdk-ble-throughput/README.md

     If the ATT MTU is exactly 247 bytes, 244 bytes of ATT data will fit into a single packet.
 If the MTU is greater than 247 bytes, the data is split into multiple packets causing the throughput to go down because of an increase in packet overhead and timing in between packets.
 Therefore, the GATT data size chosen in the application is 244 bytes.

     **Note:** An MTU of 247 is exchanged when you are using the example with two kits.
-If you are using the GATT Server code example with Android/iOS app or the CySmart Windows application, MTU may change.
+If you are using the GATT Server code example with Android/iOS app .
 The number of bytes to be sent is decided based on the MTU exchanged in the application.

 4. **Data length extension (DLE)**